CONTRAINDICATIONS / PRECAUTIONS

 Alcoholism, CNS depression, coadministration with other CNS depressants, driving or operating machinery, ethanol ingestion, respiratory depression, surgery

 Sodium oxybate causes CNS depression.
-Obtundation and clinically significant respiratory depression have occurred in patients treated with sodium oxybate at recommended doses due to CNS depression; many of these patients in clinical trials for narcolepsy were also receiving CNS stimulants.
+Obtundation and clinically significant respiratory depression have occurred in patients treated with sodium oxybate at recommended doses; many of the patients in clinical trials for narcolepsy were also receiving CNS stimulants.
 Coadministration with alcohol and sedative-hypnotics is contraindicated; warn patients against ethanol ingestion and do not use in patients with active alcoholism.
-Coadministration with other CNS depressants (e.g., opioid analgesics, benzodiazepines) may increase the risk of respiratory depression, hypotension, profound sedation, syncope, and death.
-If concurrent use is required, consider dose reduction or discontinuation of one or more CNS depressant (including sodium oxybate).
-Consider sodium oxybate interruption if the short-term use of an opioid (e.g., during or after surgery) is required.
-Sodium oxybate may cause patients to fall asleep abruptly without first feeling drowsy.
-Patients will often fall asleep within 5 to 15 minutes of administration.
+Coadministration with other CNS depressants may increase the risk of respiratory depression, hypotension, profound sedation, syncope, and death.
+If concurrent use is required, consider dose reduction or discontinuation of one or more of the CNS depressants.
+Consider sodium oxybate dosing interruption if the short-term use of an opioid (e.g., during or after surgery) is required.
+Sodium oxybate may cause patients to fall asleep abruptly without first feeling drowsy and patients will often fall asleep within 5 to 15 minutes of dosing.
 Patients should remain in bed during and after a dose and must refrain from engaging in hazardous occupations or activities requiring mental alertness and motor coordination (e.g., driving or operating machinery, flying an airplane) for at least 6 hours after a dose.[28528]

 Substance abuse